biosustain/AutoFlow-HTC/README.md

 ``tecan_od_analyzer --individual``      Outputs the growth curves for every sample individually.

-``tecan_od_analyzer --bioshaker``       Splits the visualization of the growth rate plots according to the bioshaker and species.
+``tecan_od_analyzer --bioshaker``       Splits the visualization of the growth rate plots according to the bioshaker and colors them by species.

-``tecan_od_analyser --bioshakercolor``  Splits the visualization of the growth rate plots according to species and colors by bioshaker.
+``tecan_od_analyser --bioshakercolor``  Splits the visualization of the growth rate plots according to species and does not color them by bioshaker.

 ``tecan_od_analyser --interpolationplot``  Outputs Growth rate curves instead of scatter plots.

 ``tecan_od_analyser --interpolation``   Computes interpolation of samples given the measure time and outputs an xlsx file with the estimations.

 ``tecan_od_analyser --volumeloss``      This option allows the user to not compute the volume loss correction.
 By default, the volume loss correction is always computed.

+``tecan_od_analyser --exportsvg``       With this option, plots will be saved as .svg rather than .png files.
+This is preferred if they are intended for a publication and allows for modifications in Illustrator.

+``tecan_od_analyser --onlyspecies``     Splits the visualization of the growth rate plots according to species and bioshaker.

 ## Input